 Stackpole Quay is an ideal lunch stop and we were lucky enough to grab the only picnic table overlooking the quay.
 An alternative is to stop at the Boathouse, a National Trust teashop just above the Quay, where we took a takeout coffee and I surpassed myself by being able to resist the cakes.

-Above is the iconic Barafundle Bay - walk down to the sands then climb up to continue the walk on the level until you reach Broadhaven and enjoy the scenery of stacks and arches on the way.
+You walk down into Barafundle Bay, cross the sands then climb up to continue the walk on the level until you reach Broadhaven and enjoy the scenery of stacks and arches on the way.

 If you thought Barafundle Bay was good, wait until you come to Broadhaven, it is stunning, with the sea in front of you and the lily ponds behind you.
 You have a choice here,continue along to the chapel at St Govans, where you can catch the bus at the car park or alternativley continue to the back of the bay and take the route around the Lily Ponds to Bosherston; the upper route around the right of the ponds in my view is the more picturesque.

 If you are lucky,as we were, you can catch sight of otters playing in the ponds, yes, even in daylight.

 You continue up to the car park and then up to the road where you can catch the bus.
 Here there is also a pub and cafe.